BigPolarBear1/factorization/README.md

 Update: Alright, I had 7 hours of sleep.
 I'm going to finish this today.
 Almost 3 years of research.
 I used to think spending 6 weeks to find an openssl bug was completely insane... but this is on another level.
 I'm starting to worry my life is too short, to do all the math things I want to do.

 Update: Let me update the paper first with these recent findings.
 It will help organizing my thoughts.

+If this was somebody's classified algorithm, they must be spooked out of their mind, HAHAHAHHAHAHAHAHHAHAAH.
+Get fucked losers.